yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2022/index.md

 Thank you!

 Newcomer [DCNick3](https://github.com/DCNick3) joins the fray!
-As their first brawl, they {{< gh-hovercard "8473" "implemented the `ExitProcess` SVC," >}} which allows homebrew apps to gracefully exit on close.
+For their first brawl, they {{< gh-hovercard "8473" "implemented the `ExitProcess` SVC," >}} which allows homebrew apps to gracefully exit on close.

 ## Issues with third party antiviruses

 Users have recently reported crashes starting with Mainline version 1075 and newer.
-The cause seems to be third party antiviruses, more specifically ESET/ NOD32.
+The cause seems to be third-party antiviruses, more specifically ESET/ NOD32.
 Some sort of false positive is issued, sandboxing yuzu and blocking its access to the system page file.
 If fastmem is unable to secure 4GB of page file to work (or 6GB if the extended memory option is enabled), the emulator will crash.